SonyCSLParis/Deep_SRDA/README.md

-# Deep Streaming Regularized Discriminant Analysi
+# Deep Streaming Regularized Discriminant Analysis

 A Pytorch implementation of our Deep Streaming Regularized Discriminant Analysis (Deep SRDA) algorithm from our [published paper]() (ICCV 2023).